2024 is the year to achieve your goals!

 What will your New Year’s Resolution be for the coming year?

-Tiredness;– Almost 20% of accidents on major roads are sleep-related and 40% involve commercial vehicles2
+Almost 20% of accidents on major roads are sleep-related and 40% involve commercial vehicles4

-If you begin to feel tired, find a safe place to stop and drink two cups of coffee or a high caffeine drink and have a rest for 10 to 15 minutes.
-Bear in mind this is a last resort fix to keep you going for a short while and its vital that you do take a break.
+If you begin to feel tired, find a safe place to stop and drink a cup or two of coffee or a high-caffeine drink and have rest for 10 to 15 minutes.
+Bear in mind this is a last resort fix to keep you going for a short while and it’s vital that you do take a break.

-Keep active and exercise; – Sitting for long periods can lead to obesity, heart disease and depression, as well as joint and muscle issues.
+Prolonged sitting can cause obesity, heart disease, depression, and joint/muscle problems.
 Adopting a more active lifestyle generally is beneficial.
 Being active for short periods of time throughout the day can add up to provide health benefits.
 Fitness doesn’t take hours and hours; it just takes good planning.
 To make it easier, schedule time to exercise as you would any other appointment.
-Our Wellbeing Matters app can help.

-Eat well; – It’s all too easy to rely on fast food or skip meals altogether.
+It’s all too easy to rely on fast food or skip meals altogether.
 Taking your own packed lunch and healthy snacks will be healthier and save you money too.
-In the UK, 60% of professional drivers eat and drink the majority of their food in their vehicles and 56% consider themselves overweight 5.
-Our wellbeing app can help you with recipe ideas for tasty, nutritional health meals on the go.
+In the UK, 60% of professional drivers eat and drink the majority of their food in their vehicles and 56% consider themselves overweight 6.

-Drink lots of water; – a survey funded by the National Institute for Health Research in 2018 revealed that 27% of drivers drink just 1.2- 1.4 litres of water per day and 19% drink less than half the recommended volume.
-Drinking at least 2 litres of water a day is essential to prevent dehydration symptoms such as headaches, dizziness, and lack of focus.
+a survey funded by the National Institute for Health Research7 in 2018 revealed that 27% of drivers drink just 1.2- 1.4 litres of water per day and 19% drink less than half the recommended volume.
+Prevent dehydration symptoms such as headaches, dizziness, and lack of focus by consuming a minimum of 2 litres of water each day.
 If plain water isn’t really your thing, simply add a dash of cordial or a few slices of lemon to add flavour.

 Make sure that you don’t overstretch yourself and build in break times during the day.
 Get out of your vehicle for some fresh air and a brisk walk.
 Use a route planner to get organised.
 Allow yourself time away from work as “me “time.